zarf-dev/proposals/0032-support-ipv6/README.md

   - Kind - works
   - K3D - works
   - microk8s - works
-  - talos - works, but needs to make the Zarf namespace privalleged
+  - talos - works, but needs to make the Zarf namespace privileged
   - k0s - almost certainly works, but I need to get PVCs working on it to test 100%
   - k3s - tbd
   - RKE2 - tbd